DreymaR/BigBagKbdTrixPKL/README.md

     - β | =‹entry› : Send {Blind}‹entry›, keeping the current modifier state
     - « | ~‹entry› : Send the 4-digit hex Unicode point U+<entry>
     - Ð | @‹entry› : Send the current layout's dead key named ‹entry›
-    - ¶ | &‹entry› : Send the current layout's powerstring named ‹entry›; some are abbreviations like &Spc, &Tab, &Esc...
+    - ¶ | &‹entry› : Send the current layout's powerstring named ‹entry›; some are abbreviations like &Esc, &Tab...

-Here are some VirtualKey (VK) and Modifier mappings.
+Here are some VirtualKey/VKey and Modifier/Mod mappings.
 Any layout may contain all types of mappings.
 ```
 RWin    = Back      VirtualKey      ; RWin   -> Backspace
 RShift  = LShift    Modifier        ; RShift -> LShift, so it works with LShift hotkeys
-SC149   = NEXT      VirtualKey      ; PgUp   -> PgDn (needed the VKEY name here)
+SC149   = NEXT      VirtualKey      ; PgUp   -> PgDn (use the proper VKEY name here)
 SC151   = PRIOR     VirtualKey      ; PgDn   -> PgUp (--"--)
 ```
-Entries are any-whitespace delimited since v0.4.6 (PKL used to strictly require a single Tab character between entries).
+Entries are any-whitespace delimited (single Tab before v0.4.6).

 Advanced Extending
 ------------------
 Here are some sample Extend key mappings:
 ```
 SC03A   = Extend    Modifier        ; Caps   -> The Extend modifier (see the Big Bag)
-SC03A   = BACK/Ext  VirtualKey      ; Caps   -> Tap-or-Mod (a.k.a.
-Dual-Role Mod): Backspace if tapped, Extend if held
+SC03A   = BACK/Ext  VirtualKey      ; Caps   -> Tap-or-Mod: Backspace if tapped, Extend if held
-SC03A   = BACK/Ext  0   @ex0 @ex1 *#. @ex6 @ex7 ; Caps as Mother-of-DKs (MoDK) on tap, Extend on hold
+SC03A   = BACK/Ext  0   @ex0 @ex1 *#. @ex6 @ex7 ; Mother-of-DeadKeys (MoDK) on tap, Extend on hold
 ```
 * These mappings merit explanation.
 Extend is a most marvelous beast, so don't be daunted now! ฅ(=ʘᆽʘ=)ฅ
-* The above Extend modifier mappings may be in any LayStack .ini file, usually in EPKL_Layouts_Default.ini
+* The above Extend modifier mappings may be in any LayStack .ini file, usually in [Layouts_Default][LayDef]
-* Holding designated modifiers specified in the Settings, RShift and/or RAlt by default, chooses Extend layers.
+* Holding designated modifiers, RShift and/or RAlt by default (specified in the [Settings][PklIni]), chooses Extend layers.
     - So, e.g., holding the Ext1 mod (RAlt) then the Ext key (Caps) activates the Extend2 layer (NumPad).
 * After selecting your Extend layer, you hold down only the Extend key (Caps by default) and start using Extend!
-* For completeness, layers (like Ext3/Ext4) can be set as one-shot so they fall back to another layer after each use.
+* Extend layers (like Ext3/Ext4) can be set as one-shot so they fall back to another layer after each use.
     - This lets you for instance release a string then keep editing.
 But dead keys are better for that, see below.
 * Setting the Extend key as a Tap-or-Mod (ToM) key as above lets you tap it for, e.g., Backspace or hold for Extend.
 * Mother-of-DeadKeys (MoDK) is the most powerful option.
 Tapping Extend activates a dead key depending on shift state!
-    - In the example above, holding Ctrl then tapping Ext opens the Emoji picker (same as pressing Win+Period).
     - Tapping Ext alone or with Shift/AltGr activates the dead keys "ex0/1/6/7".
 See the DeadKeys.ini file!
     - In my default example, Ext-tap alone lets you activate symbols and commands easily.
     - Shift+Ext-tap activates a kaomoji DK, similar to Ext3 but you don't have to hold down the Ext key! d( ^◇^)b
     - Another advantage of DK layers over Extend layers is that you can make entries for any release char.
     - So, e.g., Ext3 has one kitty kaomoji (=^･ω･^=)丿 but dk_Ext_Kaomoji has one for k and one for K. (=ΦωΦ=)ʃ
-    - Another example: If you use sticky Shift then tapping {Ext, Shift, T} opens the Task Manager!
-Powerful!
+    - "Tap-dance" {Shift,Ext,<key>} quickly using Sticky Shift, for a kaomoji.
+Wait before <key> for another.
+    - Holding Ctrl then tapping Ext sends Win+Period, opening the Emoji picker.
+    - AltGr+Ext-tap holds some commands to avoid hand contortion.
+Example: {AltGr+Ext,T} for Task Manager.

 Layout variant tutorial
 -----------------------
 You can make your own version of, say, a locale layout with a certain (non-)ergonomic variant:
 * Determine which keyboard type (ISO/ANS), ergo mod and if applicable, existing locale you want to start from.
 * Determine whether you want to just move keys around by VirtualKey mappings or map all their shift states like Colemak-eD does.
 * Copy/Paste a promising layout folder and rename the result to what you want.
     - In this example we'll make a German (De) Colemak[eD] with only the ISO-Angle mod instead of the provided CurlAngleWide.
-    - Thus, copy `Cmk-eD-De_ISO_CurlAWide` in the `Layouts/Colemak-eD` folder and rename the copy to `Cmk-eD-De_ISO_Angle`.
+    - Thus, copy `Cmk-eD-De_ISO_CurlAWide` in the [Colemak-eD](./Layouts/Colemak-eD) folder and rename the copy to `Cmk-eD-De_ISO_Angle`.
     - Instead of 'De' you could choose any locale tag you like such as 'MeinDe' to set it apart.
 * In that folder's layout.ini file, edit the remap fields to represent the new settings.
     - Here, change `mapSC_layout = CmkCAW_ISO` to `mapSC_layout = Angle_ISO`.